 The Health Insurance Marketplace & People with Diabetes

 The Health Insurance Marketplaces are open for business!
 Despite federal efforts this year to change the Affordable Care Act, you can still buy health insurance through your state Health Insurance Marketplace and financial help to lower monthly premiums and out of pocket costs is still available.
-But you must act soon: Open Enrollment begins November 1, 2019, and ends December 15, 2019.
-(Some states may allow more time to enroll after December 15—check with your state Health Insurance Marketplace).
+But you must act soon: Open Enrollment begins November 1, 2021, and ends January 15, 2022.

 Individuals and families can buy health insurance through a Health Insurance Marketplace (Marketplace) available in every state.